All Episodes

 We haven't done it yet.

-We're still, you know, eight, nine weeks away to November two.
+We're still, you know, eight, nine weeks away to November 2.

-Because Tea Party movement is it in some ways has more grief to give, wavering Republicans or Republicans who talk a good game uh about conservative constitutional leadership and then fail to deliver it.
+I mean, none of this is about scoreboarding Democrats because Tea Party movement is in some ways has more grief to give wavering Republicans or Republicans who talk a good game about conservative constitutional leadership and then fail to deliver it.

-I mean, that uh my entire life, my entire adult life, the first election I voted in uh was 1976.
+I mean, my entire life, my entire adult life, the first election I voted in was 1976.

 But Carter won and Carter gave us Reagan.